Yates 2L Thrive Natural All Purpose Hose On Liquid Plant Food

 Feeding: feed at planting and apply liquid organic products during growth and fruit development.

-Watering: although drought tolerant, best growth and fruiting comes with reliable moisture.
+Watering: best growth and fruiting comes with reliable moisture.

 Watermelon is an interesting plant.
 As the name implies, it is incredibly juice-filled, yet it originally hails from very dry regions, and will in fact grow in near-drought conditions.
 The watermelon is great fun, and very rewarding to grow at home.
 Thanks to hybridising there are even varieties that can be grown in smaller gardens, and even in large pots.